 The cube elements aren’t in line with the brick part but are slightly off its imagined grid of construction, again to encourage tension and difference.
 I followed a rule that the brick building takes precedence when the two intersect, the reason a beam is missing in front of the classroom windows on the third floor.
 But I also wanted to add some variety to the grid, which needs some dynamics of difference itself.

 Half of the rear wall has to take into account Burgerville next door, behind, which will obstruct any view, thus my window arrangement.
 Corner rooms and the upper floors, however, should have a good view of the bridge and river area—see the photo of the police station, catercorner from the site, and bridge above.

 I go back and forth with the first version.
-It is bold and makes a statement and I like its ideas, but I suspect the cube is overpowering and I don’t think it can be toned down, not without losing the stairs and ramps it is supposed to contain.
+It is bold and makes a statement and I like its ideas, but the cube is overpowering and I don’t think it can be toned down, not without losing the stairs and ramps it is supposed to contain.

 The second version is much more understated and better balanced.
 The corner still makes a statement, asserting the cubic structure and calling attention to itself as a corner, as the entrance and focal part of the building.
 Here the grid is integrated into the whole design.
-I am quite pleased with this one.

 Its rear wall would be similar to the first.
 The side wall on both would be solid brick, anticipating expansion next door, as I suspect has to be done.

 Materials inside should be durable but distinctive as well be able to maintain their character over time and use—no carpet, no linoleum, no suspended acoustic ceilings.

 One criticism of the Lofts is that it is too abstract, and that may be the case with both versions, though detailing would give them more articulation.
 Still, something more traditional may be called for.